-The members of the Audit and Compliance Committee are Scott M. Huntsman (Chairman), Brad R. Baldwin, and Larry R. Hendricks.
-Each member of the audit committee, in addition to being independent under the standards of NASDAQ, is independent under the standards of the Securities and Exchange Commission's rules and regulations pertaining to listed company audit committees.
-The Board of Directors has determined that Scott M. Huntsman is an "audit committee financial expert" in accordance with applicable rules and regulations of the SEC.
+The members of the Audit and Compliance Committee are Scott M. Huntsman (Chairman), Brad R. Baldwin, Larry R. Hendricks, and Eric L. Robinson.
+Each member of the audit committee, in addition to being independent under the standards of

+NASDAQ, is independent under the standards of the Securities and Exchange Commission's rules and regulations pertaining to listed company audit committees.
+The Board of Directors has determined that Scott M. Huntsman and Eric L. Robinson are each an "audit committee financial expert" in accordance with applicable rules and regulations of the SEC.